On Sitting Down to Read King Lear Once Again

 "On Sitting Down to Read King Lear Once Again" is a sonnet by John Keats.

 Composition

-The poem was composed in 1818, written in the margin of a replica of Shakespeare's works, and published posthumously on November 8, 1838 in The Plymouth and Devenport Weekly Journal.
+The poem was composed in 1818, written in the margin of a replica of Shakespeare's works, and published posthumously on November 8, 1838 in The Plymouth and Devonport Weekly Journal.
 In a letter from January 23, 1818, Keats writes, "I sat down yesterday to read King Lear once again; the thing appeared to demand the prologue of a sonnet".

 Poem

 O golden-tongued Romance with serene lute!

 Fair plumed Syren!
 Queen of far away!